 This course is designed to provide a history of terrorism both foreign and domestic.
 It will explore terrorism, both foreign and domestic.
-It will explore topics such as new adversaries, motivation, and tactics for global terrorism to include the exploration of domestic acts occurring in the U.S.
+It will explore topics such as new adversaries, motivation, and tactics for global terrorism to include the

 HLS 102 3 C/45 CH Business and Industry Crisis Management